 In consultation with your faculty sponsor, decide which presentation format best showcases your work: oral presentation, poster session, visual display, or performance.

-Craft your abstract, and then apply online via PeopleSoft.
+Craft your project description, and then apply online via Student Center.